vivaxgen/MicroHaps/README.md

 COMING SOON

-## Running only the MicroHaplotype Quality Control step (on local devices/private servers)
+## Running only the MicroHaplotype FASTQ Quality Control step (on local devices/private servers)
 Create sample list CSV file, using the command below, to run script in the folder containing your FASTQ files.

 Alternatively, you can manually create a CSV sample file with only the samples you require.
 The CSV needs the sample IDs (which should correspond to your FASTQ file IDs) in a single column with "sample" as the column name.
 The column name "sample" is case sensitive.